-DMP is also available as a standalone product, which extends DMP metadevices to support the OS native logical volume manager (LVM).
+DMP metadevices support the OS native logical volume manager (LVM).
 You can create LVM volumes and volume groups on DMP metadevices.

 Veritas Volume Manager (VxVM) volumes and disk groups can co-exist with LVM volumes and volume groups.
 But, each device can only support one of the types.
 If a disk has a VxVM label, then the disk is not available to LVM.
 Similarly, if a disk is in use by LVM, then the disk is not available to VxVM.